 Nomadland Huge Oscars Best Picture Favorite After Golden Globes

-Betting odds for ”Nomadland” to win the best picture at the 2021 Oscars spiked following its award for Best Motion Picture - Drama at the Golden Gobles Sunday.
-“Nomadland” was priced at -150 to win Best Picture at the Oscars on the UK betting site Ladbrokes Monday.
-It was +150 to claim the top prize at the Academy Awards before winning at the Golden Globes.
+Betting odds for ”Nomadland” to win the best picture at the 2021 Oscars spiked following its award for Best Motion Picture - Drama at the Golden Gobles earlier this year.
+“Nomadland” was priced at -150 to win Best Picture at the Oscars on the UK betting site Ladbrokes immediately after that award and now with U.S. bookmaker DraftKings offering odds, the picture is an even bigger favorite at -670.
+“Nomadland” was +150 to claim the top prize at the Academy Awards before winning at the Golden Globes.

 “Nomadland” was offered through Hulu and in select theatres.
 It stars Frances McDormand as a woman (Fern) who loses everything in the Great Recession after her husband’s death.
 She has chosen to live her life in a van full-time on the road at various sites across the western United States.
 As the film notes, she is “houseless but not homeless.”
 The film’s director, Chloé Zhao, won the Golden Globe for Best Director – Motion Picture.

 Bettors in Michigan can wager on the Oscars for the first time in 2021; the Michigan Gaming Control Board announced on April 12 that every major Academy Awards category will be available for bets.
 It remains to be seen how many other states with legal sports betting sites in the United States will offer odds on the 2021 Oscar winners; as of April 12, DraftKings had odds on about two dozen categories and PointsBet offered Best Picture odds in Michigan.
 In 2020, New Jersey and Indiana offered betting on the Oscars and are doing so again in 2021.